nsmith07/FantasyFootballPart2/README.md

 # Manipulate and Clean Data

 ## I started out using some keywords to find Quarterback related columns in my dataset.
 Once I found these, I created a Quarterback dataframe with only the revelent columns to NFL Quarterbacks.
 I sorted by yardline_100 to find the instances of a passing touchdown from each yardline.
 I did a groupby with pass_touchdown and yardline_100 and got the value counts to create a new qb_prob dataframe.
 The purpose of this dataframe is to give me the probability of a passing touchdown from each yardline.
 Once I get this dataframe, I realize that I have the probability of not scoring a passing touchdown but I don't want this so I drop any value that equals zero meaning no passing touchdown.
 Now, I'm ready to Merge my data with the 2022 NFL Season data.
 Once, I do this I have a little more clean up to do.
 I rename several of the columns to make them much more cleaner to read and understand.
+The merging of these two data files will fulfills the requirement.
+I import one of the data sets in line 2 with the seasons variable.
+Then merge it with the 2022 season data on line 11.